zed-industries/zed/docs/src/vim.md

 }
 ```

-Alternatively, you can enable Vim mode by running the `toggle vim mode` command from the command palette.
+Alternatively, you can enable vim mode by running the `toggle vim mode` command from the command palette.

 Some vim settings are available to modify the default vim behavior: